wearekick/ocarina/README.md

-# ocarina
+# Ocarina Styles

-Styling For Kick Branding
+Ocarina is a collection of stylesheets, written in SASS to support the Kick branding.